EconometricInstitute/feb22012-programming-website/data/week6/5-data-processing.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

- - You understand there are common patterns in how data in a dataset can be processed
+ - You understand there are common patterns in how data in a dataset can be processed.
- - You understand that for many of those patterns, a pipeline is a useful way to look at data processing
+ - You understand that for many of those patterns, a pipeline is a useful way to look at data processing.

 </text-box>